Skip to content

 The next time you speak with your GP, midwife or health visitor, why not ask them about our new Active Mums Start With You campaign – created especially for pregnant women and new mums as a way to encourage them to get more active.

-Launched in response to a recent survey - which found that 64% of pregnant women or women with children under one year feel nervous or anxious when it comes to physical activity – our new campaign has been developed so that healthcare professionals can talk openly with expectant and new mums, just like you, to offer advice on how to exercise safely.
+Launched in response to a recent survey – which found that 64% of pregnant women or women with children under one year feel nervous or anxious when it comes to physical activity – our new National Lottery-funded campaign has been developed so that healthcare professionals can talk openly with expectant and new mums, just like you, to offer advice on how to exercise safely.

 Being active during pregnancy and postnatally can be hugely beneficial in supporting your physical and mental health, but one of the biggest worries for new mothers is anxiety over what they can and cannot do when pregnant.